xCryptik/developer-rig/README.md

 ### Requirements
 This project requires `yarn` and `NodeJS`.
 Both must be installed to use the Developer Rig.

+Additionally, to pull in the sample [Hello World project](https://github.com/TwitchDev/extensions-hello-world), it requires that Git is in your local PATH.

 #### Installing Dependencies
 To install `Node.js`, [follow the instructions here](https://nodejs.org/en/download/).
 By default, this installs the NPM package manager (`npm`), however, in all of our documentation we reference the use of Yarn which you can install by [following the instructions here](https://yarnpkg.com/lang/en/docs/install).